 Protest can be organized through social media, but nothing is real that does not end on the streets.
 If tyrants feel no consequences for their actions in the three-dimensional world, nothing will change.

 And pamphlets are fast – fast to write, publish, and read.
 (Not always so fast to reprint or ship, though: my hard copy of On Tyranny is on backorder for up to two months.
-But my Kindle version looks a bit like a pamphlet.)
+I read the book on my phone’s Kindle app.)

 Thomas Paine followed in Milton’s footsteps, of course, writing the pamphlet Common Sense and the pamphlet series The American Crisis.
 Paine was as much action as he was words: he moved to America in time for our revolution and then moved to France in time for theirs.
 Like Paine himself, the pamphlet – as a genre as much as a means of publication – seems like a healthy mix of action and writing.
 Walter Benjamin, whose political ideas made him a Gestapo target, thought so, too: